Chris Hatcher (American football): Murray State

 On December 21, 2009, Murray State University Athletic Director, Allen Ward, announced the hiring of Hatcher beginning the 2010 season.
 In his first year at Murray State Hatcher led the Racers to a 5–3 record in the Ohio Valley Conference (tied for fourth place), and a 6–5 record overall.
 2010 was the Racers first winning season since 2004.
 Went 7–4 in the 2011 season.

 Samford

 On December 10, 2014, it was announced that Hatcher would be the new head coach of the Samford Bulldogs.
-He replaces Pat Sullivan, Samford's all-time leader in wins, who resigned mainly due to health reasons.
-Former Samford coaches include Bobby Bowden (later head coach at West Virginia and Florida State), Wayne Grubb (who led Samford to the NCAA College Division West Region II Championship in 1971), and Terry Bowden (later head coach at Auburn, North Alabama and Akron).
+He replaced former Heisman Trophy winner Pat Sullivan, Samford's all-time leader in wins, who resigned mainly for health reasons.

+In his first nine seasons as Bulldogs coach, Hatcher has led Samford to a 57-43 record, including three seasons reaching the FCS playoffs and finishing with a top-25 ranking in the FCS coaches' poll.
+Hatcher's best season at Samford was 2022.
+The year culminated in an 11-2 record, including a perfect 8-0 Southern Conference mark to give Samford its first ever outright SoCon football championship.
+Hatcher's 2022 Bulldogs also achieved Samford's first FCS playoff game win since 1991, a 48-42 overtime thriller against Southeastern Louisiana.

+Under Hatcher, Samford has produced three players selected in the NFL draft.
+Cornerback James Bradberry, the 62nd overall pick in 2016, has played for the Carolina Panthers, New York Giants, and Philadelphia Eagles, earning Pro Bowl honors with the Giants in 2020.
+Wide receiver Montrell Washington and defensive back Christian Matthew were fifth and seventh round picks in 2022, respectively.
+Nose tackle Michael Pierce signed as an undrafted free agent with the Baltimore Ravens in 2016.
+Pierce was the Ravens' starting nose tackle throughout the 2023 season.

+Hatcher was relieved of his head coaching duties at Samford on November 9, 2025 after starting the 2025 season with a 1-9 record.